AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/delete-a-custom-status.md

 >
 >However, you can delete an unlocked system status used in a single-use or a group-level approval process that is currently pending approval.
 >
->**TIP**: You can run a report to find the objects and resolve the pending approvals, then try again to delete the status.
+>You can run a report to find the objects and resolve the pending approvals, then try again to delete the status.
+For instructions, see [List objects with a pending approval processes using a certain status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/list-objects-pending-approval-certain-status.md).
-><!--
->For instructions, see .
-CAN'T ADD THE NEW ARTICLE THIS LINKS TO UNTIL LILIT REVIEWS IT.
->-->

 >* Statuses used in approval processes that are currently pending approval for at least one object in your system.